Differencing and Coadding JWST Images with Matched Point Spread Function: Image Subtraction

 \item The regularization strength parameter $\lambda$ (see Equation~\ref{eqn:sfft_eq13}) is finely tuned to be $3\times10^{-5}$.
 We use 512 positions randomly sampled within the image frame to regular the solution. \end{itemize}

-We solve the image matching on the masked version of cross-convolved mosaics created in Section~\ref{subsubsec:jwst_sfft_preproc}, and subsequently carry out the image subtraction between the (unmasked) cross-convolved mosaics by applying the matching solution.
+We solve the image matching on the masked version of cross-convolved mosaics created in Section~\ref{subsubsec:jwst_sfft_preproc}, and subsequently carry out the image subtraction between the (unmasked) cross-convolved mosaics by applying the matching solution\footnote{For a 2K NIRCam image, the kernel determination and image subtraction with B-splines typically take $\sim$10 seconds on one NVIDIA Tesla A100 GPU.}.
 That is,

 where $K$ is the spatially variant matching kernel solved from the masked mosaics.
 An initial difference image $D^*$ is thus obtained.
 We hereafter refer to it as \textit{undecorrelated} difference.